CodeJudgeBench: Benchmarking LLM-as-a-Judge for Coding Tasks: Results

-\textbf{Different Coding Models:} In this experiment, we evaluate LLM-as-a-Judge models on responses generated by three different coding models, or LLM Programmers (i.e., Gemini-2.5-Pro, Gemini-2.5-Flash, and Claude Sonnet 3.7).
-To control for question difficulty, we include only those questions that are common to the Gemini, Claude, and Flash splits.
-Ideally, if LLM-as-a-Judge models possess a genuine understanding of the evaluation task, their performance should remain consistent across outputs from different models, particularly given the objective nature of code correctness.
-However, as shown in Fig.~\ref{fig:gen-study}, we observe significant variability in LLM-as-a-Judge performance depending on the LLM Programmer.
-LLM-as-a-Judge models consistently achieve higher accuracy on outputs generated by Claude and lower accuracy on those from Gemini.
-Unlike the response position bias, even Gemini-2.5-Pro does not exhibit consistent performance across different LLM Programmers.
+\paragraph{\textbf{Different Coding Models:}} In this experiment, we evaluate LLM-as-a-Judge models on responses generated by three different coding models: Gemini-2.5-Pro, Gemini-2.5-Flash, and Claude-3.7-Sonnet.
+To enable comparison across splits, we apply Z-score normalization to the accuracy of LLM-as-a-Judge models within each split.
+Ideally, LLM-as-a-Judge performance should remain consistent across outputs from different models, as code correctness is an objective criterion.
+However, as shown in Fig.~\ref{fig:gen-study}, we observe significant variability in LLM-as-a-Judge performance on the different splits.
+For example, in the CodeGen task, QwQ is much better at judging responses from Claude-3.7-Sonnet than Gemini-2.5-Pro/Flash, while RM-R1-32B performs better on Gemini-2.5-Pro outputs.
+Unlike the response position bias, even Gemini-2.5-Pro does not exhibit consistent performance across different splits.
 These findings suggest that LLM-as-a-Judge models may not base their assessments solely on code correctness, but may also be influenced by additional factors such as coding style or response formatting.
+We further investigate response formatting in RQ3.